 11.2.3.5.1 Power management with APSD procedures

 When the GCR-A delivery method is used, the scheduled Service Interval field is 0.
 If a STA has a GCR agreement with an AP for a group address using the GCR-A delivery method, there is no defined end of the scheduled SP.
-The STA in PS mode shall enter the awake state and shall remain awake in order to receive the buffered group addressed BUs until the AP changes the delivery method of the stream to a method other than GCR-A or until the GCR agreement is canceled. (#15757)
+The STA in PS mode shall enter the awake state and shall remain awake in order to receive the buffered group addressed BUs until the AP changes the delivery method of the stream to a method other than GCR-A or until the GCR agreement is canceled or until the STA receives an acknowledgement for an MPDU containing a STA State subfield equal to 1. (#15757)

 11.2.3.6 AP operation